python/cpython/Doc/library/xml.etree.elementtree.rst

      if element is None:
          print("element not found")

-   Prior to Python 3.8, the serialisation order of the attributes of Elements was artificially made predictable by sorting the attributes by their name.
+   Prior to Python 3.8, the serialisation order of the XML attributes of elements was artificially made predictable by sorting the attributes by their name.
 Based on the now guaranteed ordering of dicts, this arbitrary reordering was removed in Python 3.8 to preserve the order in which attributes were originally parsed or created by user code.

    In general, user code should try not to depend on a specific ordering of attributes, given that the `XML Information Set